 This is not an all-inclusive list of factors affecting your bowling average.
 There are tons of factors that could be at play.

-We want to stress that the averages in this article are estimates and should not be taken as gospel.
+We want to stress in answering the question, what is the average bowling score, the averages in this article are estimates.
 Since so many other factors are in play during a bowling game, it’s essential to focus on practicing and developing your technique.

 - Proper Bowling Grip To Increase Your Average